grafana/tempo/docs/sources/tempo/operations/tempo_cli.md

 # Tempo CLI

 Tempo CLI is a separate executable that contains utility functions related to the Tempo software.
-Although it is not required for a working installation, Tempo CLI can be helpful for deeper analysis or for troubleshooting.
+Although it's not required for a working installation, Tempo CLI can be helpful for deeper analysis or for troubleshooting.

 ## Tempo CLI command syntax